kenatiod/MUT/Understanding Machine Understanding.md

 It is crucial to approach these evaluations with caution and ethical considerations.
 The goal should be to assess the AI's understanding of deception, not to incentivize or enable deceptive behavior from the AI itself.
 Clear boundaries must be established to ensure the evaluations remain within the scope of comprehension and do not inadvertently promote unethical or harmful actions.

-By incorporating robust evaluations of deception understanding into the MUT, valuable insights can be gained into the AI's social intelligence, ethical reasoning, and overall ability to navigate the complexities of human interaction.
+By incorporating robust evaluations of deception understanding into the MUTT, valuable insights can be gained into the AI's social intelligence, ethical reasoning, and overall ability to navigate the complexities of human interaction.
 However, this must be done with transparency, ethical oversight, and a commitment to fostering trustworthy and responsible AI systems.

 #### F.1.x -- Intentional Forgetting and Data Purification